dansc0de/cc-k8s/README.md

 It runs on PHP, stores data in MySQL, and serves HTML pages using a web server like Apache — making it the perfect example of a classic web stack.

-> 💡 **Fun Fact (probably true)**:\
+> **Fun Fact (probably true)**:\
 > Over **43.6%** of the internet is actually just WordPress plugins arguing with each other.

 For this assignment, you won’t be writing WordPress code — you’ll be deploying a ready-to-run containerized version of WordPress alongside its MySQL backend on your local Kubernetes cluster.

-This means you’ll get to see how real-world applications are deployed, configured, and persisted in production-like environments.
+This means you'll get to see how real-world applications are deployed, configured, and persisted in production-like environments.
 Which is kind of a big deal.

+---

+## Understanding Secrets

+Secrets work like ConfigMaps but are designed for sensitive data such as passwords.
+In this assignment, the Secret named `database` has already been created in `manifests/db-secret.yaml` with the following keys:

+- `root-password` - MySQL root user password
+- `user-password` - MySQL application user password

+You will reference this Secret in your deployments using `secretKeyRef` (similar to how you use `configMapKeyRef` for ConfigMaps).
+You do not need to modify `manifests/db-secret.yaml`.

 ---